felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 maintaining access to the source material.
 In fact, after she told me this, I realized the best course of action was to give the book away once I am done reading it.
-It is the simplest, cleanest and safest criteria to ensure my learning system could sustain it.
+It is the simplest, cleanest and safest way to ensure my learning system is working.

-I didn't have to search very long after that insight to have my eureka moment.
+I didn't have to search for very long after that insight to have my eureka moment.
 Armed with the rule of giving my book once I'm done reading it, I started searching for ideas online that would cement my learning system.
 [This video from
-Matt Morris titled How to Read a Book for Maximum Learning](https://www.youtube.com/watch?v=_WCfaGarc4U) hit the spot.
+Matt Morris titled How to Read a Book for Maximum Learning](https://www.youtube.com/watch?v=_WCfaGarc4U) fit the bill.

 What I want you to remember from this chapter is that my learning system didn't just fall on me from the heavens.
 I failed a bunch of times